quranyamal/gomovies/README.md

 # Go Movies

-This is a source code of containerized three-tier web application to display movies.
+A three-tier web application to display movies.
+The tiers are containerized and configured using docker compose.

 ## Tech stack
 - Front End: React
 - Back End: Go